 If you use a pattern that has a copyright, decide if your ideas are going to pass legal tests or could land you in the middle of a lawsuit.
 Never redistribute a purchased pattern, an internet pattern, or printed material under any circumstances.
 Republishing an internet pattern or a printed pattern can lead to legal issues.

 Read bolt end information on fabric.
 Some are licensed prints so that redistribution, is restricted and selling items from a licensed print can cause trouble.
 If you are in doubt or have any reason to think you should obtain proof, take a picture of the information for your records or make a print out of online information that is provided for the fabric when you place the order.
 Follow laws!
 For example, children's sleepwear has specific regulations regarding being flame resistant and those regulations are in place for a reason.
 Never sell something that breaks the laws and regulations regarding the time you're selling.

 Remember Your Consumer

 Make labels or inserts that say what your product is made of and laundering instructions.
 If you already have preshrunk the fabric, proudly advertise that fact on your insert so the consumer knows they can safely launder the item with your instructions without concerns about the fabric shrinking.
 Keep a clean booth and provide a mirror or try on space if appropriate.

 - Items that are pressed and finished will sell better than an item that's a mess.

 - Trim your threads.
 Don't leave strings dangling at the end of seams and topstitching.

 - When possible, use clear plastic bags to package the items so that as the customer becomes your advertising as the walk around the rest of the sale.
-The idea is that other visitors will see the item and possibly come looking for what you're selling.

 - Make sure your topstitching is straight lines of stitching.
 Irregular and uneven stitching will look very unprofessional to the consumer.